 cPanel MailScanner Configuration

-Note: Until you change these settings for the first time, they will show as "Not Set”, and mail scanning will be performed as per the default that your hosting provider has configured.
+Note: Until you modify these settings for the first time, they will display as "Not Set," and mail scanning will follow your hosting provider's default configuration.

 Mail Scanning Options

-Low Scoring and High Scoring Spam – MailScanner assigns a score to each email based on various attributes and triggers.
-The higher the score, the more likely the mail is to be spam.
-There are two levels of spam, low scoring and high scoring.
-High scoring spam is almost certainly spam, and low scoring spam is probably spam but it’s possible to have false positives.
-You can also change the level of the low and high scoring spam; Normally low scoring spam must have a score of at least 5 but less than 20, and high scoring spam is email that has a score of at least 20.
-These score settings can be changed on a server wide basis by your hosting provider, and you can also change these scores for your own email (see Other Settings).
+Low Scoring and High Scoring Spam – MailScanner assigns scores to emails based on various criteria.
+The higher the score, the more likely the email is spam.
+There are two levels: low scoring and high scoring spam.
+High scoring spam is almost certainly spam, while low scoring spam may have some false positives.
+You can adjust the threshold scores for low and high scoring spam.
+By default, low scoring spam has a score of at least 5 but less than 20, while high scoring spam has a score of at least 20.
+Your hosting provider may configure these scores at the server level, and you can also customize them for your email (see Other Settings).

-If you choose to have the spam forwarded to an alternate email address you must create this email address in cPanel.
-You can either use the default "firstname.lastname@example.org" or set up a different email address in Other Settings.
+If you opt for forwarding spam to an alternate email address, you must create this address in cPanel.
+You can use the default "firstname.lastname@example.org" or set up a different email address in Other Settings.

-Deliver Cleaned Emails – Most email viruses are sent by infected "zombie PCs" and have no valid content.
-If you want to receive notifications of each virus that was sent to you, select yes.
-If you do not want to receive these notifications, select no. Note: Depending on how your web hosting provider has configured the MailScanner system, by selecting yes you may be able to receive notifications of emails containing blocked file attachments which may have been sent to you legitimately.
-Please contact your hosting provider to find out whether file attachments are blocked and if you can receive notifications.
+Deliver Cleaned Emails – Most email viruses are sent by infected "zombie PCs" and often contain no valid content.
+If you want notifications for each virus detected, select "Yes."
+To skip these notifications, choose "No." Note that, depending on your hosting provider's MailScanner configuration, selecting "Yes" may also notify you of blocked file attachments sent to you legally.
+Contact your provider for information on blocked attachments and notifications.

 Blacklist and Whitelist Settings

-Spam whitelist – You can add email addresses or domains to this list that you never want marked as spam.
-Please note that emails sent to you from these email addresses or domains will still be scanned for viruses and dangerous file attachments but they will not be marked as spam.
-Do not add your own domain to this list, as it will whitelist all emails sent TO your domain as well as FROM your domain.
+Spam Whitelist – Add email addresses or domains to this list that you never want marked as spam.
+Keep in mind that emails from these addresses or domains will still be scanned for viruses and dangerous attachments, but they won't be flagged as spam.
+Avoid adding your own domain to this list, as it will whitelist all emails sent to and from your domain.

-Spam blacklist – You can add to this list any email addresses or domains that you want always marked as high scoring spam.
-The action you have specified for High Scoring Spam in the Mail scanning options will be applied to any emails sent from domains or addresses on this list (i.e. marked and delivered, deleted, or forwarded).
+Spam Blacklist – You can add email addresses or domains to this list that you always want marked as high scoring spam.
+The action specified for High Scoring Spam in the Mail Scanning Options will be applied to any emails from domains or addresses on this list (e.g., marked and delivered, deleted, or forwarded).

-High scoring spam setting – You can change the level at which MailScanner will identify an email as high scoring spam (almost certainly spam) by changing this setting.
-The default is 20 and this setting works well in most cases.
-If you find you are getting excessive amounts of low scoring spam with a score just below 20, you may want to change this setting to a lower number, such as 15.
-If you change it to a lower number we would recommend NOT setting high scoring spam to Delete until you've tested it for a while to be sure the new scoring is working well for you.
+High Scoring Spam Setting – Modify the threshold for MailScanner's detection of high scoring spam (almost certainly spam).
+The default is 20 and works well in most cases.
+If you receive excessive low scoring spam with a score just below 20, you can lower this setting to, for instance, 15.
+When changing it, we recommend not setting high scoring spam to "Delete" until you've tested it to ensure the new scoring works for you.

-Additional email address – If you’d like to have spam forwarded to a different email address than “email@example.com”, for instance an email address on another domain, you can specify that email address here.
-It will then be listed as one of the options for Low and High Scoring Spam in the Mail Scanning Options so you can select it.
+Additional Email Address – If you want to forward spam to an email address different from "email@example.com," specify it here.
+It will be listed as an option for Low and High Scoring Spam in the Mail Scanning Options.